nGhart/airbnb-clone-project/README.md

 * Secondary: Family - Quicksand, Weight - 500, Size - 20px
 * Headings: Family - Quicksand, Weight - 700, Size - 31 to 50px

+### Importance of identifying design properties in a mock-up design
+Identifying design properties like colors and typography in a mock-up is important because it ensures consistency across the application and significantly improves developer efficiency and minimizes guessing.

 ## Project Roles and Responsibilities

 | Role | Key Responsibilities  |